 At a glance: Another wave of disruptions hits sports

-Sports was hit by another wave of disruptions Thursday because of the new coronavirus.
+Sports was hit by more disruptions Friday because of the new coronavirus.
 A look at the latest developments:

+Augusta National postponed the Masters and no future date was given.
+The Masters had been scheduled for April 9-12.

 COLLEGE BASKETBALL